MORZorg/sol/README.md

 sol
 ===

-A compiler for a Structured Old Language
+A compiler for a Structured Odd Language